 - Wear a well-fitting, supportive bra that is not tight.
 Consider trying a bra without an underwire.

 - Rely on others to help you get extra sleep or relax.
 This will speed healing.
 Sometimes a plugged duct is a sign that you are doing too much.

-If you have plugged ducts that keep coming back, get help from a WIC breastfeeding expert or a lactation consultant.
+Prompt and effective care is key.
+If you have plugged ducts get help from a WIC breastfeeding expert or a lactation consultant.